Administrative Rules and Procedures to Implement Policy 504.02

 III.
 REPORTING LAW VIOLATIONS

 Under state law, district administrators are required to contact police whenever it is known or suspected that a student has violated the Nebraska Criminal Code.
-Cases of law violations or suspected law violations by students will be reported to the Elkhorn Police Department and to the students’ parents or guardian as soon as possible.
+Cases of law violations or suspected law violations by students will be reported to local law enforcement and to the student’s parents or guardians as soon as possible.
 The school district shall refer all incidents of student discipline for violation of the Federal Gun-Free Schools Act to the Elkhorn Police Department.

 IV.
 SANCTIONS